bankfrick/webapi-docs/source/includes/_signtxwithouttan.md

 }
 ```

-Sign a order without previously requesting a tan.
+Sign an order without previously requesting a tan.
 The contact must be eligible for this resource.
 If the order requires MiFID confirmation, the order must first be confirmed before it can be signed.

 **Request Parameters**